 The key in locating shorts and opens is isolation.
-The first step is to isolate the circuit with the short or open.
+The first step to isolate the circuit with the short or open.
 The second step is to then isolate the section of the circuit with the fault.
 Once the section is identified, the specific problem can be located.
-The cause may be a loose or corroded connection, cut wire, worn insulation, defective component, etc. The following procedure is one method for isolating shorts and opens.
+The cause may be a loose or corroded connection, cut wire, worn insulation, or defective component.
+The following procedure is one method for isolating shorts and opens.